ubergarm/plug-tiling-wm/README.md

 ## The Downsides
 * Clipboards
 * Configuration
+  - initial setup
+  - recompiling binaries
+  - wifi networks
+  - package management
+* The rest of the world sends you XLSX files

 ## Summary
 > Only computer hackers who have delved into the inconvenient guts of